AI

 Understanding the technology is one thing.
 Understanding why it's becoming an urgent strategic priority is another.

 McKinsey research demonstrates that AI leaders in insurance have created 6.1 times the Total Shareholder Return of AI laggards over five years.
-For commercial P&C specifically, carriers face an adoption inflection point with AI adoption forecast to rise from 14% today to 70% within three years.
+For commercial P&C specifically, the adoption inflection is already underway — and the gap between early movers and reactive carriers is widening fast.

 These competitive dynamics translate directly into fundamental business metrics.
 European and North American P&C insurers implementing advanced analytics achieved loss ratio improvements of 3-5 percentage points, while experiencing new business premium increases of 10-15% and broker retention gains of 5-10%.
 For a $1 billion premium commercial lines portfolio, a 4-point loss ratio improvement translates to $40 million in annual underwriting profit.